Every day, I seem to spend more and more time monitoring and blocking spam and bad bot traffic.

 But it’s still worthwhile checking your site traffic from time to time.

-How to access spam and bad bot traffic data for your site
+How to access spam and bot traffic data for your site

 As I mentioned before, I use mostly free tools.

-These form my lines of defense against spam and bad bot traffic.
+These form my lines of defense against bots and spam.

 1. Cloudflare

-You might think that Cloudflare is only a CDN for making your site load faster.
+You might think Cloudflare is only a CDN to make your site load faster.

 But that’s only a side benefit of a free account.
 The real advantage of using Cloudflare is security.